jdussold/myFlix-client/README.md

 It has state variables and event handlers to handle updates to the user's profile information and favorite list, and a function to send a PUT request to the server to update the user's profile information and favorite list.

 It also uses the **Form** and **Button** components from **react-bootstrap** for styling the form and buttons, and **./profile-view.scss** for additional styling.

+This is an overview of how the components are organized and how they interact with each other and the server-side.
+With these components, the myFlix client-side application should provide a seamless and rich user experience for movie enthusiasts.